Little is known about Emma’s personal history as she was a very private person.

 It is very hard to discern if the works attributed to her were actually written by her.

-Shorthand was widely used in the late 1800s and early 1900s, and many lecturers arranged for people to take down what they were saying, so most of the works we have may have been transcribed as she taught different classes.
+Shorthand was widely used in the late 1800s and early 1900s, and many lecturers arranged for people to take down what they were saying, so some of the works we have may have been transcribed as she taught different classes.
 High Mysticism and Resumé were most likely her own writings, since she kept updating them until the early 1900s.
 In the “Judgment Series” she says “Esoteric Philosophy” contains the Gospel Teachings.
-She also wrote bible interpretation articles for the Chicago Inter-Ocean News, (which Wise Woman Press has published 22 of 28 series and is in the process for collecting for future publication).
+She also wrote Bible Interpretation articles for the Chicago Inter-Ocean News, which Wise Woman Press has published 22 of 28 series and is in the process of publishing the rest of the Series.
 These are the only other writings we can be sure were actually hers.
 There are many magazine articles and short works that will be published in the near future as compilations of her short works.

 by Michael Terranova